 Some parameters that appear on the parameter wheels have more than one mode.
-These modes are shown as a list on the Wheels Toolbar, and you can select the modes by clicking on the wheel's button on the toolbar.
+These modes are shown as a lis on the Wheels Toolbar, and you can select the modes by clicking on the wheel's butt no the toolbar.